jithujoshyjy/jQuire/README.md

 1. _self - access a data attribute on the current element
 2. _parent - access a data attribute on the immediate parent element
-3. _parents - access a data attribute on any one of the parent elements, including itself
+3. _closest - access a data attribute on any one of the parent elements, including itself

 ```javascript
 $.div[